Top 18 Best Restaurants In Toledo

-The AVE is Spain’s uber-comfortable, high end high speed railway system.
+The AVE is Spain’s super-comfortable, high-end high speed railway system.
 Most of the peninsula is connected by these trains and its the easiest and quickest way of getting around in Spain.
 Now AVE is even coming out with a low cost service so everyone can enjoy the high-speed life style.
-Find out more below, including a Spain train map (with AVE and AVLO) connections.
+Find out more below, including a the Ave train Spain map (with AVE and AVLO connections) that you need to plan your trip.

 There are several ways to book trains in Spain, including through the official website of RENFE.
 But most of these, including RENFE’s website, are frustrating to say the least.
 Many are outdated and offer confusing information and it can be hard to navigate.